 In Internet Explorer the offending browser add-on, extension or plugin is usually removed along with the main program.
 To check anyway click on the Gear icon or press Alt+X. Then click on Manage add-ons.

 Click on the Extensions tab.
 Click on any undesirable listed extension and then click the Disable button.
-Click image below for screenshot.
+Click the image below for a screenshot.

 In Chrome click on the Main Menu icon and choose Settings.

 Click on Extensions listed on the left.
 Choose any undesirable extension and click on the trashcan icon to remove the extension.
 If prompted click Remove.